pitbulk/limesurvey-saml/README.md

 Installation and configuration
 ------------------------------

-This plugin requires a [http://simplesamlphp.org/docs/stable/simplesamlphp-sp](simmpleSAMLphp instance configured as an SP)
+This plugin requires a [simpleSAMLphp instance configured as an SP](http://simplesamlphp.org/docs/stable/simplesamlphp-sp)

 After that you will be able to enable your SAML plugin in order to add SAML support to your Limesurvey instance.